Stay Warm Safely: Cruise Heating Pad Rules, Safety Checks, and Packing Tips

 While it’s possible to bring a heating pad on a cruise, there are several practical considerations you should think about before packing one.

-Voltage and Plug Requirements
+Check Voltage and Plug Requirements for Cruise Heating Pads

 Cruise ships often use 110V outlets, which are standard in the United States.